Understand more about the Causes of Separation Anxiety in Dogs

 Some dogs get anxious when their guardians are preparing to leave the house.
 One of the most common examples is dogs that start pacing, panting and whining when their guardians apply makeup, put on shoes and a coat, and pick up a bag or car key before leaving.
 If your dog does not typically show signs of anxiety, you can skip the next step with confidence.

+First, one could spend a lot of time watching TV or doing other indoor activities.
 Use your keys as a calming signal to your dog.
-Toss them on the floor and then sit on the couch or at the kitchen table as they happen.
+Toss them on the floor and sit on the couch or at the kitchen table as they happen.
 No matter where you are, they won’t always lead to you leaving, so your dog will be less anxious when he sees them.
 Remember that dogs require extra care and attention to your departure cues.

-It’s a challenge to know when you are imagining your dog behaving in a way that he might not, but the good news is that after your dog learns not to fear your faking movements, you can move on and take part in other enjoyable tasks.
+It’s a challenge to know when you imagine your dog behaving in a way that he might not, but the good news is that after your dog learns not to fear your faking movements, you can move on and participate in other enjoyable tasks.

 You have an adorable pup, and you’re looking for ways to help him develop new behaviours.
 Dogs are notoriously skittish in new situations, so we suggest starting with something small and keeping him manageable.